naerhy/snow-crash/level05/resources/README.md

 We find a script `/usr/sbin/openarenaserver` which runs any other scripts found in directory `/opt/openarenaserver`, then deletes them after execution.

-Let's check if we have the permissions to create a file in this directory.
+We check if we have the permissions to create a file in this directory.

 ```bash
 level05@SnowCrash:~$ ls -la /opt | grep openarenaserver
 drwxrwxr-x+ 2 root root  40 Feb  8 20:41 openarenaserver
 ```

-The directory is owned by user `root` and group `root`, and others can only read or execute...
+The directory is owned by user **root** and group **root**, and others can only read or execute.
-But there is more: the trailing `+` character in the permissions means that the file has extended permissions ([ACL](https://en.wikipedia.org/wiki/Access-control_list)).
+The trailing `+` character in the permissions means that the file has extended permissions: **ACL**.

 ```bash